netscaler/netscaler-adc-metrics-exporter/README.md

 <summary>Usage as a Container</summary>
 <br>

-In order to use the exporter as a container, it needs to be built into a container.
-This can be done as follows;
+In order to use the exporter as a container, the image ```quay.io/citrix/netscaler-metrics-exporter:latest``` will need to be pulled using;
 ```
-docker build -f Dockerfile -t ns-exporter:v1 ./
+docker pull quay.io/citrix/netscaler-metrics-exporter:latest
 ```
-Once built, the general structure of the command to run the exporter is very similar to what was used while running it as a script:
+**NOTE:** It can also be build locally using ```docker build -f Dockerfile -t <image_name>:<tag> ./```

+Now, the exporter can be run using:
 ```
-docker run -dt -p [host-port:container-port] --name netscaler-exporter ns-exporter:v1 [flags]
+docker run -dt -p <host_port>:<container_port> quay.io/citrix/netscaler-metrics-exporter:latest [flags]
 ```
 where the flags are:

 flag&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description
 -----------------|--------------------
---target-nsip    |Provide the &lt;IP:port&gt; of the Netscalers to be monitored --port	        |Specify on which port the stats collected by the exporter should be exposed.
-Agents like Prometheus will need to scrape this port of the container to access stats being exported
+--target-nsip    | Provide the &lt;IP:port&gt; of the Netscalers to be monitored --port	         | Specify on which port metrics collected by the exporter should be exposed.
+Agents like Prometheus will need to scrape this port of the container to collected metrics
+--metric         | Provide a specific metric to load from metrics.json file (eg: 'lbvserver', 'protocolhttp', etc).
+If not provided, all metric entities from metrics.json will be loaded
---username       |Provide the username of the NetScaler to be monitored.
-Default: 'nsroot' --password       |Provide the password of the NetScaler to be monitored.
-Default: 'nsroot' --secure         |Option 'yes' can be provided to run stat collection from NetScalers over TLS.
+--secure         | Option 'yes' can be provided to collect metrics from NetScalers over TLS.
 Default: 'no'.
+--username       | Provide the username of the NetScaler to be monitored.
+Default: 'nsroot' --password       | Provide the password of the NetScaler to be monitored.
+Default: 'nsroot' --start-delay    | Specify time for which exporter should sleep before starting metric collection.
+Default: 10s --timeout        | Specify timeout period for exporter to obtain response from target NetScalers.
+Default: 15s

 To setup the exporter as given in the diagram, the following command can be used:
 ```
 docker run -dt -p 8888:8888 --name netscaler-exporter ns-exporter:v1 --target-nsip=10.0.0.1:80 --target-nsip=10.0.0.2:80 --target-nsip=172.17.0.2:80 --port 8888
 ```
 This directs the exporter container to scrape the 10.0.0.1, 10.0.0.2, and 172.17.0.2, IPs on port 80, and the expose the stats it collects on port 8888.
 The user can then access the exported metrics directly thorugh port 8888 on the machine where the exporter is running, or Prometheus and Grafana can be setup to view the exported metrics though their GUI.

+**NOTE:** In the command above, the value of the ```--port``` flag should be the same as the ```container_port```.

+**NOTE:**  If TLS is being used by providing the --secure='yes' option, then it is recommended to create a new user on the NetScaler having only read permission.
+Documentation on creating new users with required permission can be found [here](ADD_LINK).

 </details>